pmarton/symbio/README.md

 * Start the dev server with `foreman start`
 * Check your e-mail accounts for the activation e-mails.
 When you click the activation links, you should automatically be logged in to your local development setup.
 * After activating your accounts, you can also log in with your specified e-mail addresses and the password `symbio`.
+* env in Heroku are set via settings tab

 For productive deployment, I recommend [Heroku](http://www.heroku.com/).